yakir12/autotracker-deluxe/README.md

 Basic summary statistics for each track (and averages over all tracks) will be shown in the terminal.
 These are stored in your project directory in `summary_statistics.csv`.
 Again, you can open these in Excel or LibreOffice or whatever analysis tool you prefer.

-**Note on time-dependent statistics:** Statistics which depend on time (time to exit arena and speed) are computed using the frame-rate of the tracking video.
-This is computed using OpenCV when you open the autotracker.
-If you've never opened the autotracker and try to run the analysis, then the time-based statistics will appear as `NaN` (not-a-number).
-To fix this, simply select the autotracker, click Run, and then close the autotracker window when it appears.
+**Note on time-dependent statistics:** Statistics which depend on time are computed by using the timestamp associated with each tracked frame.
+This should work regardless of whether you track every frame or every *n*th frame.
+I do not know if these timestamps account for variable framerates.

-**Note on variable frame-rates:** Some devices can record video with variable frame-rates in order to economise on storage space.
-So far as I know, OpenCV can't deal with varaible frame-rates and the cameras you use for experiments should not be configured to operate at variable frame-rates.
-That said, if your time-dependent statistics are returning some wild numbers, this may be a problem to look for.
+---

 ## Configuration